azuyam/CS103-Finals/README.md

 PROBLEM 4: Overloading Operator

-The Vector class successfully overloads the + operator, allowing you to add two Vector instances together using the + operator.
+The Vector class successfully overloads the + operator, allowing it to add two Vector instances together using the + operator.

-This makes the code more intuitive and readable, as it allows to use natural mathematical expressions with your custom objects.
+This makes the code more intuitive and readable, as it allows to use natural mathematical expressions with the custom objects.

 -